Wondering what a SAN storage area network is or how SAN servers or devices work?

 As already mentioned, storage area networks are usually physically separated from the rest of the LAN, and can span multiple sites.
 They’re composed of SAN switches, hosts, and storage devices that are connected internally through a variety of SAN technologies.

-What are the Advantages of System Area Network?
+What are the Advantages of SAN?

 The five advantages of system area networks are: